E-mail MeMark Sparks

 • Eastern District of Texas Local Rules Advisory Committee—appointed in 2008

-• Texas Super Lawyers—Texas Rising Star 2011 (International Litigation)
+• Texas Super Lawyers, Texas Rising Star (International Litigation), a Thomson Reuters Business: 2011

 • Judge Joe J. Fisher Chief Judge Emeritus Endowed Presidential Law Scholarship